"Josh the La-Chon all grown up at 12 months old and still a handful!"

 "Josh the La-Chon at 3 years old with his new little brother Jake the La-Chon puppy at 3 months old—I can’t believe how quickly this hybrid picks things up; they are such smart little dogs.
 Jake is housetrained and can do sit, finish and lie down.
 I think it has something to do with loving food so much!
 LOL!"

 Josh the white La-Chon (Bichon Frise / Lhasa Apso mix) all grown up at 12 months old

 Josh the La-Chon (Bichon Frise / Lhasa Apso mix) at 7 months old— "Josh is always up to mischief and is a little character.
 We had no problems in housetraining him, and found him to be very smart.
 By 4 months old we had him trained to sit, give his paw and lie down; he is very food-oriented so training simple things was easy.
 Even calling him back to the house was easy if he thought a treat was to be had!
 Now he's going through his willful stage and taking him for a walk is a real pain; he just will not come back when called if there are other dogs about, as all he wants to do is play; not even a treat will tempt him!
 I'm sure with more training and a bit of maturity he'll get there in the end.
-One thing about this hybrid, you have to watch out for its 'hairy ears'!
+One thing about this mix breed dog, you have to watch out for its 'hairy ears'!
 If you don't pluck them regularly it can lead to all sorts of problems."
 See video clip of Josh.

 Josh the La-Chon (Bichon Frise / Lhasa Apso mix) puppy at 12 weeks old